Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Typology

-We summarize this section as follows: when optimizing CWR samplers, there is a tradeoff to be made between realism and performance.
+We summarize this section as follows: when optimizing model-based algorithms, there is a tradeoff to be made between realism and performance.
 The main optimization target concerns trapped non-ancestral material, which is a byproduct of type B coalescence events.
 Denying such events leads to a Markovian correlation structure and a linear-time algorithm.
-However, ancestry sampled this way also lacks type 2 recombination events.
-Interestingly, it is possible to sample type B coalescence while excluding type 2 recombination events (see \cref{sec:macs}).
+However, ancestry produced this way also lacks type 2 recombination events.
+Interestingly, it is possible to generate type B coalescence while excluding type 2 recombination events (see \cref{sec:macs}).
 Finally, we do not want to give the impression that approximating the CWR is the only possible avenue for optimizing algorithms for performance.
-While it may be the case that the correlation structure of sequence segments is not Markovian, precluding the existence of linear-time exact samplers, there is more to the story than asymptotic observations, since sequences of genetic markers are by their very nature discrete and finite objects.
-While it is certainly of theoretical interest to reduce the computational complexity of CWR samplers, the sole practical requirement (disregarding restrictions related to data storage) is to bring the duration of simulations below a determined threshold for a given sample.
+While it may be the case that the correlation structure of sequence segments is not Markovian, precluding the existence of linear-time exact algorithms, there is more to the story than asymptotic observations, since sequences of genetic markers are by their very nature discrete and finite objects.
+While it is certainly of theoretical interest to reduce the computational complexity of ARG simulation and inference, the sole practical requirement (disregarding restrictions related to data storage) is to bring the duration of simulations below a determined threshold for a given sample.
 These two objectives are of course related, but the importance of efficient implementation in reducing the time necessary for actual computations cannot be overstated (see \cref{sec:msprime}).